Delta-Doped Diamond via in-situ Plasma-Distance Control

 To fabricate said layers, a chemical vapor deposition diamond reactor was used, which is described elsewhere~\cite{schatzle2023chemical}.
-The main part of this reactor is a substrate lift that allows the sample to be removed and reintroduced to the plasma ball.
-The term plasma ball refers to the visible portion of the plasma that couples to the molybdenum baseplate.
-This allows for thin film growth with sharp interfaces, as the growth process is interrupted if the distance to the plasma is sufficiently high.
-To prevent an excessive cooling of the sample, when removed from the plasma, a heater that is situated within the sample holder was used.
-The heater keeps the sample at an elevated temperature, although the exact temperature of the sample cannot be determined in the retention position, because there is no line of sight to the attached pyrometer and the thermocouple attached to the heater is too far from the sample.
+The main part of this reactor is a substrate lift that enables the sample to be removed and reintroduced to the plasma ball.
+The term 'plasma ball' refers to the visible portion of the plasma that couples to the molybdenum baseplate.
+This enables thin film growth with sharp interfaces, since the growth process is interrupted if the distance to the plasma is sufficiently great.
+To prevent an excessive cooling of the sample, when it is removed from the plasma, a heater that is situated within the sample holder is used.
+The heater keeps the sample at an elevated temperature; however, the exact temperature of the diamond cannot be determined in the retention position, because there is no line of sight to the attached pyrometer, and the thermocouple attached to the heater is too far from the sample.
 In this work, we investigate the growth behavior and dopant incorporation in the intermediate regime, where the distance to the plasma ball is small enough to allow plasma species to reach the sample and react, as shown in Figure 1.
-The position is defined as the distance $d$ from the upper level of the base plate to which the plasma couples.
-In the following, we call the position where the holder is on the same level as the baseplate the "reference position".
+This position is defined as the distance $d$ from the upper level of the base plate to which the plasma couples.
+In the following, we refer to the position where the holder is on the same level as the baseplate as the 'reference position'.